Books That Help

 Some of us are born with higher than average sensitivities.
 We may be easily overwhelmed by sensory input like noises or crowds.
 We may be very good at sensing others’ emotions, and we often feel our own emotions very intensely.

 This trait of sensitivity can be a wonderful asset – the artists, caretakers, and counsellors of the world tend to be highly sensitive – but it also leaves us more vulnerable to mental health issues like anxiety or PTSD.
-This book can deeply resonated with many of my clients, and has allowed them to be more accepting and compassionate towards themselves.
+This book has deeply resonated with many of my clients, and has allowed them to be more accepting and compassionate towards themselves.

 What My Bones Know: A Memoir of Healing from Complex Trauma

-by Stephanie Woo
+by Stephanie Foo

 The field of psychology is just beginning to wrap our heads around complex trauma.
-For those of us who experienced chronic trauma throughout our early years, our symptoms and suffering in the here and now can be ver y hard to understand and live with.
+For those of us who experienced chronic trauma throughout our early years, our symptoms and suffering in the here and now can be very hard to understand and live with.